 However, a bathroom basement can be a more complicated undertaking than other types of basement conversions and needs to be well planned.
 The logistics of plumbing, waterproofing and damp proofing are really important aspects to consider when installing a bathroom in the basement.

 Waterproofing and damp proofing your basement for a conversion

 No matter what you decide to do with your converted basement, making sure it’s 100% waterproof and protected from flooding is essential.
 The correct waterproofing system and ventilation is crucial to its longevity and durability.
 As basements are more at risk from flooding, careful planning is needed before you embark on the project.

 When it comes to waterproofing a basement or cellar, there are a number of considerations to keep in mind.
 Head to our article on how to convert a basement for a full rundown.
 We also take you through BS8102 basement waterproofing regulations so you know about the relevant building regs and share details on installing Type C waterproofing systems.

 Many of you will plan on using a basement waterproofing company to carry out the works.
 This can be quite a daunting process.
 To help you out, we've compiled a list of questions you can ask them to help you feel more confident and informed.

 At Permagard, we have over 30 years of experience in cellar conversions and basement waterproofing.
-If you have questions about what system is best suited to your basement before converting it, then get in contact with our technical team on 0117 982 3282.
+If you have questions about what system is best suited to your basement before converting it, then get in contact with our technical team.